vibbits/nextflow-jnj/02-basic-concepts.md

 )

-Some thoughts, it takes some time to get used to the syntax, logic and Groovy language.
+Some thoughts or disadvantages from my personal point of view, it takes some time to get used to the syntax of the Groovy language.
 As flexible as it is, as complex it gets.
+Often it's difficult to trace down the exact problem of a failure of a pipeline script.
 It's probably not the first thing you should be concerned of if you're doing a one-time analysis.

 More technical details:

-[comment]: <> (- Fast prototyping => Custom DSL that enables tasks composition, simplifies most use cases + general purpose programming language for corner cases Easy parallelisation => declarative reactive programming model based on dataflow paradigm, implicit portable parallelism Decouple components => functional approach a task execution is idempotent, ie cannot modify the state of other tasks + isolate dependencies with containers Portable deployments => executor abstraction layer + deployment configuration from implementation logic)
+[comment]: # (- Fast prototyping => Custom DSL that enables tasks composition, simplifies most use cases + general purpose programming language for corner cases Easy parallelisation => declarative reactive programming model based on dataflow paradigm, implicit portable parallelism Decouple components => functional approach a task execution is idempotent, ie cannot modify the state of other tasks + isolate dependencies with containers Portable deployments => executor abstraction layer + deployment configuration from implementation logic)

 ## Main abstractions
 - Channels: unidirectional async queues that allows the processes to communicate with each other.
 Channels connect processes/operators with each other